Actively Recruiting

 - History of heart attack, heart trouble, high blood pressure, diabetes, or liver disease

-- Adverse reaction to alcoholic beverages
+- Adverse reactions to alcoholic beverages

 - Unwillingness to have a friend or family member drive home after alcohol sessions

-- For PTSD and IPV-exposed groups: not stable on medications for more than 4 weeks
+- For PTSD and IPV-exposed groups: not stable on medications for more than 4 weeks or acute suicidality with intent

 - For IPV-exposed without PTSD group: history of PTSD